-- grants baccalaureates or higher degrees
+- grants baccalaureate or higher degrees

 - accredited by the appropriate regional association

-- has an academic school, division, or department in the field of communication studies
+- has an academic school, division, or department in the field of Communication Studies

 Applications for new chapters can be submitted online.
 A new chapter fee of $100 is required, which includes a charter suitable for framing and the first year of chapter dues.